 The whole worldwide tourism industry is a baby being thrown out with the bathwater–which is expected given the severity of this crisis and the need to stem the spread.
 So even though there are few cases so far where Copa, Avianca, and Latam fly south of the USA, bookings are way down because of the panic and flights are getting canceled because of travel bans.

 The airlines and hotels are desperate for bookings though for when we come out of this mess.
 Now’s a great time to snag a flight deal, especially for one of those coveted business class seats.
 Check prices on Kayak or Skyscanner to see what’s out there.
-Or set up an alert on Airfare Watchdog and wait for the right price to come along to where you want to go this summer or fall.

 There’s even less risk than normal when buying flight tickets now.
 Avianca, United, and many others are offering $0 change fees on tickets that you book from here forward until the policy changes.